klotzgal/A1_Maze_Python/README.md

     - Pressing the automatic work button starts rendering iterations of the algorithm with a frequency of 1 step in `N` milliseconds, where the number of milliseconds `N` is set through a special field in the user interface
 - The size of cells in pixels is calculated so that the cave occupies the entire field allotted to it
 - Prepare full coverage of the cave generation module with unit-tests

+## Part 5.
+Bonus.
+ML.
+Reinforcement learning

+With the help of reinforcement learning, it is necessary to develop an algorithm for teaching an agent the shortest passage of mazes:
+- The user specifies a file which describes the maze and an ending point
+- The agent must be able to find a way out of the maze from any starting point
+- It is necessary to use the Q-learning method
+- The agent is trained on a single maze, which does not change either during the training process or during the testing phase; the endpoint is also fixed
+- The agent's training module must be fully covered by unit tests

+It is required to provide the user with the opportunity to interact with a trained agent:
+- The user defines the starting point
+- The route built by the agent from a given point is displayed in accordance with the rules described above

+Agent training and interaction modules should be developed in Python language without using ready-made reinforcement learning libraries.

 ## Part 6.
 Bonus.
 Web-interface